SRGBmods/QMK-Binaries/QMK+VIA-Firmware/0.7.101-sonix/ReadMe.md

-# _Make sure to click the download button for your specific firmware, do not save as or view raw!_ #
+# _Make sure to click the download button for your specific firmware (if a bin file), otherwise view the firmware file then right click and choose "save link as" on the raw button!_ #

 **One thing of note if you are attempting to use VIA to configure your keyboard you _must_ quit SignalRGB before running either software**